-The point where the row and column cross determines the relationship between Relative A and Relative B. In this case, the two relatives are second cousins twice removed (because it is the point where the 6th column and the 4th row cross).
+The point where the row and column cross determines the relationship between Relative A and Relative B. In this case, the two relatives are second cousins twice removed (the point where the 6th column and the 4th row cross).

 Some Additional Terms

-Here are some additional terms that do not appear on the Family Tree Relationship Chart:
+To assist you further, here are some additional terms that you may come across in your family tree research.
+These terms do not appear on the Family Tree Relationship Chart:

 Paternal Cousin: A cousin from the father’s side of the family.